JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 ```

 I started having really weird issues during search.
 Iterating over `moves.items` would sometimes error since a start piece didn't exist.
 I spent a long time debugging.
-My first thought was maybe the allocator I was using wasn't thread safe? (the first version of this struct used an array list instead of a bounded array).
-I refactored to use the bounded array and it was still sad...
+I refactored this struct many times, tried using allocators (tbh don't know how that didn't fix it....) but it was always still sad

 Finally I had a friend look over the code and he saw the issue right away. `items` is passing `MoveList` by value, so `constSlice` is returning a ptr to that copy.
 When the function over that MoveList is gone and its memory can be modified by other things on the stack.